ashishstha/CodingChallenge/README.md

-# Coding Challenge with Webpack, Bootstrap, Saas, ES6 and Media Queries
+# Coding Challenge with React, Webpack, Bootstrap, Saas, ES6 and Media Queries

 This helps you boostrap your react projects